-Where High-season and Low-season demand is calculated under the time of day definitions outlined in section 1.6.1.
+High-season and Low-season demand are calculated using the time of day definitions outlined in section 6.1.
 Demand charges apply to Peak periods only.

 Tariff N93 is the default tariff for low voltage non-residential customers.

 Tariff N93 will be applied when an established energy consumption history is not available to allow the customer to be classified as consuming > 160MWh per annum, therefore requiring a Large Demand pricing option.